Reimagine the Row

 What progress has been made so far in finding new locations for the service providers and clients who will be displaced by this project?
 'Summer 2025' is only 3 months away and no updated report has been provided to the public about the matter.

-JN asked 9 months ago
+JN asked about 1 year ago

 As this project progresses, the City continues to work with Parallel 50 Property Management to support Harbourside Inn tenants and explore options for relocation.
 At the time of purchase in December 2024, over 40 folks were long-term residents at Harbourside Inn.
 At the beginning of March 2025, under 30 residents remain in the building and continue receiving additional relocation support.
 The City is also seeking support from BC Housing and is working with community partners to rehome tenants before the tenancy end date of June 30, 2025.

-Page last updated: 15 Dec 2025, 04:29 PM
+Page last updated: 20 Mar 2026, 03:56 PM